Eastern Shore, Hoopers Island, Maryland, digital archival photograph on fine art paper, by Marie York

 The Maryland Federation of Art (MFA) has been invited to exhibit artwork at the Lowe House of Delegates Building in Annapolis, Maryland.
-Original 2-D and 3-D work created through any media and following entry guidelines, are eligible for entry.
+Original 2-D and 3-D work created through any media and following entry guidelines are eligible for entry.
 Exhibiting artists must be either MFA Members or Anne Arundel County residents.
-The selected works will be on exhibit at the Lowe House of Delegates Building (6 Bladen Street, Annapolis, MD 21401) from January 15 – April 11, 2017, when the legislature is in session.
+The selected works will be on exhibit at the Lowe House of Delegates Building (6 Bladen Street, Annapolis, MD 21401) tentatively from January 16, 2018 – April 13, 2019, while the legislature is in session.

 *Award contributors and recipients will also be listed in the exhibition catalog.

 Information for Accepted Artists